Volunteer at Neighbors Link

 This summer, high school students will have the opportunity to volunteer with our Summer Links program, helping elementary school students keep their academic skills strong over the summer.
 The program will run for five weeks throughout the summer, and we ask that volunteers participate in all five weeks, or two consecutive weeks at a minimum.
 Summer Links takes place at Mount Kisco Elementary School from 8:30-12:30 each day.

 Thank you for your interest in Neighbors Link.
 The success of our programs depends on your involvement and support.
-If you have questions, please contact Ali Leisawitz and Daniela Valdovinos, Volunteer Coordinators at volunteerinfo@neighborslink.org.
+If you have questions, please contact Elizabeth Parry and Daniela Valdovinos, Volunteer Coordinators at volunteerinfo@neighborslink.org.

 Volunteer Staff

-Daniela Valdovinos joined Neighbors Link in 2022 as a Volunteer Coordinator.
+Daniela Valdovinos joined Neighbors Link in 2022 and is now the Volunteer Manager.
 In her role, she connects adults and high school students to volunteer opportunities.
 Daniela received her Bachelor of Arts degree cum laude from Fordham University.
 Daniela is passionate about social justice.
 She is excited to work with volunteers, providing opportunities to connect and enrich communities of Westchester County.

 Daniela was born and raised in Westchester County.
 In her free time, she enjoys painting, and exploring Westchester’s beautiful parks with her dog, Blue.